 Non-detections

 One assumption of an occupancy model is that the underlying state of the interaction does not change throughout the sampling window.
 Species interactions remain consistent.
 However, due to flowering phenology, some species may be present, but unavailable for interaction.
 Without correcting for this bias, it is possible to inflate the number of non-detections by erroneously filling all non-detections as zeros.
 To avoid this, I accounted for over estimating non-detection in two ways.
-First, if no hummingbird was seen on a plant in a sampling period, the data were considered missing, rather than detections.
+First, if no hummingbird was seen on a plant in a sampling period, the data were considered missing, rather than non?detections.
 This accounts for plant species marked as present, but not in flower.
 Secondly, if a plant flowered outside the elevation of a species, it was not considered a non-detection.
 These are conservative assumptions that can be relaxed in more complex model formulations (Royle).

 Posterior Checks

 To measure the relative fit of each model, I performed posterior goodness of fit checks.
 This approach allows a standardized way of comparing models of different types.
 I choose ^2 as a fit statistic calculated as Expected-Observed/Expected^2 + 0.5.
 For the occupancy model, the expected value for each month is the detection rate * the estimate intensity of interactions.
 The expected value is compared to the observed value of the actual data.
-However, given that this is a stochastic process, I draw a replicate dataset is generated from the posterior predicted intensity.
+However, given that this is a stochastic process, I a replicate dataset is generated from the posterior predicted intensity.
 Better fitting models are smaller values and closer to the 1:1 line.
 A perfect model would be 0 discrepancy.
 This is unrealsitic given the stochasticity in the sampling processes.

 Results